defaultxr/xr-abstractions/README.md

 =====
 demonstrations of the included abstractions (definitely open these if you want a tour of this library)

+fx
+===

+abstractions for many LADSPA effects, as well as interfaces for filters, etc.

 gen
 ===
 abstractions for generating sound